 Maybe you could take a photo of your plan with your phone so you can remind yourself what you are going to do during the day.

-Self-help and support for your mental health
+Self-help, support and advice for your mental health

 Support for managing low mood and depression, and getting help in a crisis